RepeatButton — Smart UI JavaScript API

 "release"

-<smart-repeat-button click-mode='hover'></smart-repeat-button>
+<smart-repeat-button click-mode="hover"></smart-repeat-button>

-const repeatbutton = document.querySelector('smart-repeat-button');
+const el = document.querySelector('smart-repeat-button');

-const repeatbutton = document.querySelector('smart-repeat-button');
+const el = document.querySelector('smart-repeat-button');

-let clickMode = repeatbutton.clickMode;
+const clickMode = el.clickMode;

 Specifies the amount of time, in milliseconds, to wait between each repeated action or event.
 This determines how long the system pauses before triggering the repeat again.